AllenPu/dino_mix/README.md

+# This is a revision of DINO
+# The original DINO would refer to https://github.com/facebookresearch/dino
 # Self-Supervised Vision Transformers with DINO

 PyTorch implementation and pretrained models for DINO.
 For details, see **Emerging Properties in Self-Supervised Vision Transformers**.